Why wool and natural fibres feel so good for your children.

 Wool is an excellent investment for clothing and when washing is necessary here are our tips - for more extensive instructions learn how to wash wool properly here:

-A note about darning.
-Darning is back, thank goodness.
-If you haven't tried darning, once you do you'll be actively seeking out garments with holes to darn!
+ABOUT MENDING.
+Darning is back, thank goodness!
+If you haven't tried darning, once you do you'll be actively seeking out garments with holes to darn.
 Mending is a highly satisfying thing in today's age of disposable fast fashion.
-Here are some instructions on darning.
+We've put together Mending Kits and also many great tips and inspiration in our Mending Gallery.
+Check our our Mending Resources page for instructions on darning.

 Baby alpaca fibre is incredibly soft and lightweight.
 It is known for providing super insulation due to the microscopic air pockets in the fibres, so it keeps you warm in the winter and cool in the summer.
 The same air pockets make the fibres feel as light as air and yet the fibre is very strong, meaning it lasts longer than most other similar fibres like wool, cashmere and silk.
 It's more resistant to shrinking and won't mat or pill as easily.
 Alpaca fibre tends to drop over time as it doesn't have the elasticity that wool does which means the garments will often grow in length which can be quite useful and feels as if the garment is growing with you.